corda/corda-docs-portal/content/en/platform/corda/5.1/deploying-operating/deployment/deploying/_index.md

 * Flow mapper workers
 * Token selection workers

 The configuration for these instances is defined in `stateManager` sections.
 At a minimum, the configuration section requires `host`, `username`, and `password`.
-By default, the installation expects databases named, as follows:
+By default, the installation expects databases named as follows:

 * Flow worker: `flow_state_manager`
 * Flow mapper worker: `flow_mapper_state_manager`